Boughton Hall, Chester

 You can use the 1½ hours’ house-keeping assistance for cleaning, ironing or light errands (eg, shopping).
 Additional hours can be bought by arrangement.

 We provide a guest suite for family and friends.
 A small charge is made to users to cover the cost of maintaining this.

 Boughton Hall is staffed 24-hours a day.
-Tunstall have installed the call systems and all owners are issued with an emergency pendant to make an alarm call to the Duty Manager.
+Tunstall have installed the call systems and all owners/occupiers are issued with an emergency pendant to make an alarm call to the Duty Manager.

-Yes, and it meets every six months, with a representative from Enterprise Retirement Living (the Community Operator) and the managing agents, to discuss all aspects of the management of Boughton Hall.
+Yes, and it meets every six months, with a representative from Enterprise Retirement Living (the Community Operator) and Boughton Hall Management Ltd, to discuss all aspects of the management of Boughton Hall.

 The Sales Team will be happy to assist you on your move-in day and ensure that you have everything you need.
 We also have a handyman who can do any little jobs you may require, for which a reasonable charge is made.